Information About African American Facelift Procedures

 As with any surgery, there is a degree of risk associated with it regardless of ethnicity.
 African American patients, however, have a few additional risks that Dr. Jacono is ready for.

-African American Facelift Before and After Patient 2: Dr. Jacono performed a facelift on this African American patient.
+African American Facelift Before and After Patient 3: Dr. Jacono performed a facelift on this African American patient.
 She was unhappy with her jawline, her sagging cheeks, and the loose hanging skin on her neck.
-The after photo shows the Dr. Jacono lifted her cheeks, gave her a defined jawline, and smoothed her neck.
-Her results are natural and she looks and feel beautiful.
+The after photo shows Dr. Jacono lifted her cheeks, gave her a defined jawline, and smoothed her neck.
+Her results are natural and she looks and feels beautiful.

 These additional risks include: